 Overnight in Tekapo

 Travel north through alpine landscapes via Lindis Pass.
 Visit Twizel Medical Centre, then continue to the turquoise waters of Lake Tekapo, set beneath the Aoraki Mackenzie International Dark Sky Reserve.
-Soak in the Tekapo Hot Pools and later join an optional stargazing experience beneath one of the clearest skies on Earth.
+Soak in the Tekapo Hot Pools and stargaze beneath one of the clearest skies on Earth.

 Day 10 – 23 April: Tekapo → Timaru → Christchurch